How does this medication work? What will it do for me?

 Blood disorders: Because of the significant risk of serious blood disorders, including life-threatening decrease in white blood cell counts, clozapine should only be used by people for whom other medications do not work or for whom other medications cause intolerable side effects.

-Blood work must be performed regularly (usually weekly or every 2 weeks) in order to monitor the effect of the medication on the number of white blood cells.
-Weekly lab tests should also continue for 4 weeks after the medication is stopped.
+Blood work must be performed weekly for the first 26 weeks of treatment, then every 2 weeks for the next 26 weeks, in order to monitor the effect of the medication on the number of white blood cells.
+After this time, blood tests should be done at least every 4 weeks and continue for 4 weeks after the medication is stopped.
 If you notice lethargy (a tired and groggy feeling), weakness, fever, sore throat, flu-like complaints, or any other signs of infection, contact a doctor immediately.

 For safety reasons, lab test results are recorded in patient registries.
 A patient registry is a database of health-related information collected from people with a particular medical condition for the purposes of safety and research.
 Different drug companies that make clozapine have different registries.
 If you switch from one brand of clozapine to another, your name will be entered into a different registry, and it will make it difficult to monitor your history of clozapine use and your safety.
 To ensure that this does not happen, new information will be added to the Patient Registration Form.
 This will help improve the way your health information is collected and shared between registries.

 Cholesterol: Clozapine can cause increases in cholesterol and other lipids in the blood.
 If you have increased cholesterol or are at risk of developing increased cholesterol, discuss with your doctor whether any special monitoring is needed.

 Constipation: This medication may cause constipation, possibly resulting in obstruction or blockage of the intestines.
 If you have abdominal or stomach problems, or are talking other medications that cause constipation, discuss with your doctor whether any special monitoring is needed.